saikatbank/saikatbank/README.md

 - 👋 Hi, I’m @saikatbank
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning ML,SQL,POWER BI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Science Project
-- 📫 How to reach me ...
+- 📫 How to reach me saikatbank101@gmail.com

 <!---
 saikatbank/saikatbank is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.